chenquincy/vue-dynamic-form-component/docs/guide/getting-started/README.md

 ## Todo

-VueDynamicForm can do more.
+VueDynamicFormComponent can do more.
 There are a few things that it currently doesn't support but are planned:

 - Multi-Select support
 - Custom theme support